Simple One-Page Resume Template for Clear and Easy-to-Scan Applications

 Tailor the page every time

 This format works best when it is specific.
-Since the page is short, every section has to earn its place.
-Adjust the wording, tools, achievements, and skills to match the exact role instead of relying on one generic version for everything.
+Because the page is short, every section must earn its place.
+Adjust your wording, tools, achievements, and skills to match the exact role instead of relying on a generic version for every application.

 See Good direction